reedu-reengineering-education/smart-city-dashboard/README.md

   - `pages` Pages of the website
   - `reducers` Redux reducers (splitted for each data source)
   - `resources` Assets that will be compiled (like icons, images etc)
-  - `sagas` redux sagas (Sagas are implemented using Generator functions)
+  - `sagas` redux sagas (Sagas are implemented using generator functions)
   - `views` Containers that display data (splitted for each data source)

 #### Available Visualizations